If You’re Hot All The Time, It Could Mean You Have One Of These 8 Disorders

 It's well-known that menopause can cause hot flashes.
 Usually, this occurs in women 50 and older, due to shifting hormone levels.
 But it can also occur in women younger than 40, in what's known as pre-menopause.

 As Myra says, in "pre-menopause and menopause hot flashes are due to decreased levels of estrogen in the body."
-When that hormones begin to decrease, it can cause the telltale symptoms that make you flush and sweat, as well as other symptoms such as mood swings, a racing heart, headaches, decreased sex drive, and trouble sleeping.
+When that hormones begin to decrease, it can cause the telltale symptoms that make you flush and sweat, as well as other symptoms such as mood swings, a racing heart, headaches, decreased libido, and trouble sleeping.

 8. Certain Viruses & Other Illnesses